almathaler/shell_hilary_alma/README.md

 	/* ======== int strip_whitespace() ========
 	Inputs: char *input, char *output
 	Returns: 0 upon success
-	Given the input string, creates a char buffer and strips all whitespace, then copies that into output char* (should be run after parsing input, parses all
+	Given the input string, creates a char buffer and strips all trailing and leadingwhitespace, then copies that into output char*
-	so what's inbetween words too. this is why we are having issues with pipe where the parsed inputs shouldn't have the whitespace removed.
-For colon for some reason it's fine to just parse and then call single_space on the args, because single_space calls this on it's individual args)
 	==============*/

 	/* ======== int execute() ========